Corey Seager Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings (2022)

+- The Orioles pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Orioles had the 17th-ranked team ERA among all MLB pitching staffs (3.97).
+- The Orioles' 3.97 team ERA ranked 17th across all league pitching staffs.

-- Orioles pitchers combined to allow 171 total home runs last year (1.1 per game).
-That ranked 14th in baseball.
+- The Orioles surrendered 171 total home runs last season (1.1 per game) to rank 14th in baseball.

-- Bradish will make his first start of the season for the Orioles.
+- Gibson (1-0) takes the mound for the Orioles to make his second start of the season.

-- In his last appearance on Sunday, Oct.
-2, the 26-year-old righty, started and went five innings against the New York Yankees.
+- In his last appearance -- out of the bullpen on Tuesday -- the righty tossed 2/3 innings against the Texas Rangers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.